cursivedgreat/NYTopStories/README.md

 ## Common.swift
 This file can be considered be a common place of the global variable and functions.

+## Ballpark Code
+Current `Database.swift`, `RequestManager.swift`, `URLSessionMock.swift` etc can be ballpark code to quickely start any project.

 ## Licence
 [MIT](https://choosealicense.com/licenses/mit/)